cole-group/cole-group.github.io/_posts/2021-12-14-training-and-software.markdown

 [The Alan Turing Institute][turing] offers online [Introduction to Research Data Science][turing1] ([github repo][turing-github1]) and [Software Engineering][turing2] ([github repo][turing-github2]) courses.

 [Molecular Software Sciences Institute.][molssi]
 Highly recommended workshops on topics including programming and molecular modelling.
+See in particular the workshop on [best practices in software development][molssi2].

 [The AI3SD network][ai3sd1] have kindly made available a series of recorded research seminars, as well as a [Skills 4 Scientists][ai3sd2] series (including research data management, python, version control, ethics, and career development).